Emeka Anyaoku: Family background

 Eleazar Chukwuemeka "Emeka" Anyaoku was born on 18 January 1933 to Emmanuel and Cecilia Anyaoku in Obosi, then a very large village in the eastern part of Nigeria.
 Emmanuel Chukwuemeka Anyaoku had been educated to middle-school level after his primary education at the CMS school in Onitsha under the guardianship of Reverend William Blackett, a Christian Missionary.
-After his education, he worked first with the railways and later in the hospital in Kaduna in the Northern part of Nigeria before becoming a catechist.
+After his education, he worked first with the railways and later in a hospital in Kaduna in the Northern part of Nigeria before becoming a catechist.
 After serving for a number of years, he went back to his village to farm.
 He became Ononukpo (Head) of Okpuno Ire, a quarter in Ire, the largest village in Obosi.

 Cecilia, née Adiba Ogbogu, was married as second wife by Emmanuel when he returned from Kaduna following the death of his first wife.
 Cecilia hailed from a family in Ugamuma quarter of Obosi.
 She grew up at the home of Rev. Ekpunobi, her guardian, who was the first Obosi citizen to be ordained as an Anglican Priest.
 He was regarded as one of the most enlightened and educated in the community then.
 Cecilia stayed with the Ekpunobi family as a ward.
 Rev. Ekpunobi, on learning of the death of Emmanuel's wife, invited him to his home and subsequently convinced Emmanuel and Adiba to marry each other.
 Their first child, a girl, did not survive.
-Thereafter, Emeka was born and he has five siblings.
+Thereafter, Emeka was born along with five siblings.